K-Veschgini/jsonjet/docs/jet/operators/select.md

 ## Description

-The `SELECT` operator transforms documents by projecting specific fields, computing new values, and restructuring the document shape.
-It's the primary operator for data transformation.
+This operator transforms documents by projecting specific fields, computing new values, and restructuring the document shape.
+It serves as the primary mechanism for data transformation within processing pipelines.

 ## Field Mappings